 Success for Tirlebrook is based on our shared vision "Tirlebrook Explore.
 Enjoy.
 Excel.
-Together", with a focus on life skills needed for all pupils to lead happy, responsible lives.
+Together", with a focus on the life skills needed for all pupils to lead responsible, independent, confident and happy lives.
 The school has a welcoming, friendly ethos and values good behaviour and a rich, vibrant learning environment.
 We are committed to working together with the community and work hard to maintain the school’s family atmosphere, developing methods of communication to ensure the continued effectiveness of the school.
-Our core curriculum drivers are: Positive Attitude; Environment; Creativity and Community.
-We are developing a themed, creative curriculum for our topic work, including providing opportunities to enhance learning for all our children with visits and visitors.
+Our core curriculum values are: Positive Attitude, Environment, Creativity and Community.
+We are developing a themed, creative curriculum including providing opportunities to enhance learning for all our children with visits and visitors.
 We continue to develop our working environment for all learners and have worked hard to develop consistency across our school.

 Tirlebrook has increasing numbers of children and we currently have 208 on roll this year.
 We receive many enquiries about places and some transfers into other year groups.
 We are very proud of the environment and provision we have created and are pleased that children enjoy coming to school.

 We have a collaborative, hard working and welcoming staff team with a wide range of skills and interests.
 Teaching staff are well supported by experienced teaching partners.
 There are seven classes - Elder (Y6), Rowan (Y5), Silver Birch (Y4), Maple (Y3), Willow (Y2), Cherry (Y1) and Oak (YR) - all named after trees planted in the school grounds.
-In 2017, we opened our own governor run nursery class.
+In 2017, we opened our own governor-run nursery class, Little Oaks.

 At Tirlebrook we offer a wide range of opportunities for our pupils to further enrich their learning.
 Extra-curricular opportunities include a large number of after-school clubs such as, dance, cookery, sports and art activities.
 There are performance opportunities with productions performed to audiences including parents, other pupils and local invited guests.
 We also run themed weeks throughout the year, go on visits and invite visitors in, make use of our outdoor learning environment, go on residential trips and offer opportunities to learn musical instruments.